Adamm0355/Roseate-Tern-Age-dependent-Survival-Analysis/README.md

 #        Id, was given the header - animal_id.

-#        Age, was the age determined at capture, thusly was given the
+#        Age, was the age determined at capture & thusly given the
 #        header - capture_age.

 #        Year, month & day were organised into a date format required for
 #        our used programmes, for example: 29-Aug-15.
-Given the header - date.
+#        It was given the header - date.

 #        Only encounters between 2009-2016 were used.